decond/decond/README.md

    - Version >= 3.0
    - [SciPy](http://www.scipy.org/)

 Using the [Anaconda Python Distribution](http://continuum.io/downloads#34) is the easiest way, which includes many packages useful for scientific calculations including SciPy.
+Rememeber to download the Python 3+ version.

 General setup instructions